john-science/StupidZip/README.md

 Fine.
 If you give this program a `-v` flag it will run whatever you are doing in verbose mode; assuming that is possible.

-But that is the **ONLY** flag this program will ever have.
-We are not going to create more things to memorize.

 #### What if there are errors?